kenziehong/CodeCademy_Sept2018/Basic/Solid/doc.md

 # Interface Segregation Principle
 A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.
+# Dependency Inversion Principle
+Entities must depend on abstractions, not on concretions.
+It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.